Plan a Trip With Cousins for the Ultimate Adventure

 #2.
 ‘What happens in Vegas’ actually stays in Vegas.

 Unlike traveling with a sibling, cousins don’t usually have regular direct access to your parents.
 And, if they do, they aren’t motivated to tell them what happened on the other side of the world because they know it’ll just get back to their own parents.
-Let loose, drink another glass of wine and do all of the silly things because you’re in the safe zone with cousins.
+Let loose, drink another glass of wine and do all of the silly things because you’re in the safe zone on a trip with cousins.

 #3.
 You get to choose to like them.